 Hypermiling helps you get the most from every last drop of fuel to maximise MPG.
-We explain how it works, and how it can save money…
+We explain how it works, and how it can save you money…

 With high fuel prices being the bane of motorists’ lives in the UK, some drivers have started going to extreme lengths to get the best miles per gallon they can while driving their cars.
 In the US, this is known as hypermiling, but the techniques used by hypermilers to deliver fuel economy that exceeds manufacturer claims can be applied by every driver who wants to maximise their MPG.
 Even if you don’t want to go the whole hog, cherry picking a few hypermiling techniques can really give your fuel economy a boost.

 Hypermiling gained traction in the US when petrol prices went sky-high in the early 2000s.
 With high prices at the pumps, many drivers bought fuel-saving hybrid cars, like the Toyota Prius.
 And soon, fans of these more efficient cars tried to make them even more efficient, by using driving techniques that helped reduced the amount of fuel used even further.

 Today, hypermiling is still a popular pastime with some drivers, there are MPG marathon events and hyper milers share their greatest feats of parsimony on social media, but it's something that can also be used in regular driving to help you maximise your fuel economy, no matter what kind of vehicle you're using.